Claire Eastham: How we found the right system for our farm

 We started via share farming back in 2015 against a declining milk price, with £20,000 of savings and a £40,000 loan.
 Running 180 spring-calving cows with a 20% share, as a conversion from beef to dairy.

-After two years on this holding, we managed repay the loan and build equity and we were successful in our application for a 132-acre Dorset Council farm.
+After two years on this holding, we managed to repay the loan and build equity and we were successful in our application for a 132-acre Dorset Council farm.

 We found another new entrant to take over the original share farming opportunity, but they bought us out over several years, which meant relying on the bank to fund more of our move than anticipated - effectively starting over again.
 Thankfully, they were pleased with our track record and we were still receiving a profit share from the first unit until we were paid out.
-I think the council also viewed us as a having proven ourselves as able to run a herd and a business.
+I think the council also viewed us as having proven ourselves as able to run a herd and a business.

 Managing the environment as well as the business